The Year was 1980

 In October, members voted unanimously to call Rev. Mark Hoffmann as their new Associate Pastor of Congregational Care.
 Pastor Hoffmann was formally installed on Sunday, November 9, 2014.

 Ministry teams continue to thrive.
-The Quilters group makes six to nine quilts weekly to send to people in need around the world.
+The Piece Maker Quilters group makes six to nine quilts weekly to send to people in need around the world.

 The patio is alive with fellowship where an average of 16 dozen donuts are provided every Sunday.
 The Fellowship Committee has responsibility for the kitchen, coffee hour and rummage sale.
 It also sponsors the Father’s Day Pancake breakfast and Christmas dinners.

-The Landscaping group meets on Thursday mornings when they can be seen mowing grounds, trimming bushes and pruning roses.
+The Landscaping group meets on Thursday mornings where they can be seen mowing grounds, trimming bushes and pruning roses.

-God has a perfect plan and we’re excited to see where He leads!
+God has a perfect plan and we’re excited to see where He leads us!